l7mp/stunner/README.md

 ## Features

-Kubernetes has been designed and optimized for the typical HTTTP/TCP based Web workload, which makes streaming workloads, and especially UDP/RTP based WebRTC media, feel like a foreign citizen.
+Kubernetes has been designed and optimized for the typical HTTP/TCP Web workload, which makes streaming workloads, and especially UDP/RTP based WebRTC media, feel like a foreign citizen.
 STUNner aims to change this state-of-the-art, by exposing a single public STUN/TURN server port for ingesting *all* media traffic into a Kubernetes cluster in a controlled and standards-compliant way.